Bordered Heegaard Floer homology: Invariance and pairing: The bordered Floer homology package

 The data on the Heegaard surface specified by $Z$ has a more intrisic, three\hyp dimensional interpretation.
 The $\alpha$-circles meet $Z$ generically in a collection of points, which come in pairs (those points which belong to the same $\alpha_i$).
-We call this structure a \emph{matched circle}.
+This is the structure of a \emph{matched circle} mentioned above.
 It specifies a closed surface~$F$.
 This can be seen in terms of Morse functions, as follows.
-Think about the Heegaard diagram as the intersections of the ascending and descending disks of a self-indexing Morse function on~$M$ with the middle level in the usual way.
+Think about the Heegaard diagram as the intersections of the ascending and descending disks of a self-indexing Morse function on~$Y$ with the middle level in the usual way.
 We then construct $F$ from $Z$ by flowing $Z$ backwards and forwards under the Morse flow.
 Concretely, $F$ is obtained from a disk with boundary $Z$ by attaching one-handles along the matched pairs of points, and then filling in the remaining disk with a two-handle.
 (Our assumptions guarantee there is only one two-handle to be added in the end.)
-The two halves of Heegaard diagram specify three-manifolds $Y_1$ and $Y_2$ meeting along their common boundary~$F$.
+The two halves of a Heegaard diagram specify three-manifolds $Y_1$ and $Y_2$ meeting along their common boundary~$F$.

-In general terms, then, the differential graded algebra $\Alg(F)$ associated to the surface~$F$ is constituted from the Reeb chords of a corresponding matched circle for $F$.
-The product on the algebra and its differential are induced from (relatively simple) holomorphic curve counts in the cylinder which interpolates between Reeb chords.
-The precise algebra is defined in Section~\ref{sec:algebra}.
+In general terms, the differential graded algebra $\Alg(\PMC)$ is constituted from the Reeb chords of a corresponding matched circle~$\PMC$.
+(The reader should not be thrown by the use of the term ``Reeb chord'' here: the ambient contact manifold here is the circle, and hence the Reeb chords are simply arcs in a circle, with boundaries on the feet of the $1$-handles.
+That said, the terminology is not entirely pointless; see Chapter~\ref{chap:structure-moduli}.)
+The product on the algebra and its differential are defined combinatorially, but rigged to agree with (relatively simple) holomorphic curve counts in the cylinder which interpolates between Reeb chords.
+The precise algebra is defined in Chapter~\ref{chap:algebra}.

-The type $D$ module for the component $Y_2$ is defined as a chain complex over $\Alg(F)$, generated by $g_2$-tuples of intersection points of various of the $\alpha_i$ and $\beta_j$ supported in~$\Sigma_2$, with a differential given as a weighted count of rigid holomorphic curves, where the coefficient in $\Alg(F)$ of a rigid holomorphic curve measures the asymptotics of its Reeb chords at its boundary.
-The precise definition is given in Section~\ref{sec:type-d-mod}.
-In that section, we also prove a more precise version (Theorem~\ref{thm:D-invariance}) of the following:
+The type $D$ module for the component $Y_2$ is defined as a chain complex over $\Alg(\PMC)$, generated by $g_2$-tuples of intersection points of various of the $\alpha_i$ and $\beta_j$ contained in~$\Sigma_2$, with a differential given as a weighted count of rigid holomorphic curves, where the coefficient in $\Alg(\PMC)$ of a rigid holomorphic curve measures the asymptotics of its Reeb chords at its boundary.
+The precise definition is given in Chapter~\ref{chap:type-d-mod}.
+In that chapter, we also prove a more precise version (Theorem~\ref{thm:D-invariance}) of the following: